Kinkazma/LunarLightsensorMenuBar/README.md

 The status bar icon displays `ALS Mac` when using the Mac's sensor or `TV Name` when the SmartThings sensor is active.
 Use the menu to tweak polling intervals and enable smoothing.

 ## Plus d'infos.
-See [DetailledReadme.md](DetailledReadme.md) to have a very detailed explanation of the installation procedure.
+See [DetailledReadme.md](DetailledReadme.md) to have a very detailed explanation of the installation procedure and application capacity.
 For more visual comfort once downloaded, check out: [DetailledReadme.rtf](DetailledReadme.rtf)

 ## Security